popsim-consortium/stdpopsim/docs/development.rst

 We envision at least three main types of ``stdpopsim`` developers:

-1. Demographic model contributors
+1. Contributors of new species, demographic models, and other features (such as recombination maps, annotations, DFEs)
 2. API developers
 3. Documentation and tutorial curators

-`Demographic model contributors` add simulation code of published models.
-This could be your own published model or any other published model you think would be useful.
+Contributors add simulation code for new or existing species in the catalog.
 This is the main way we envision biologists to continually add to the catalog of available models, and it is a great first step for new contributors to learn the ins and outs of ``stdpopsim`` development.
+See the appropriate sections below:
+`Adding a new species`_,
-See the sections `Adding a new demographic model`_ and `Demographic model review process`_ to get started.
+`Adding a new demographic model`_,
+`Adding a genetic map`_, and
+`Adding a DFE model`_.

 `API developers` work on infrastructure development for the PopSim Consortium, which could include improvements and additions to the internal code base of